Painless swelling of the feet and ankles is a common problem, especially among older people.

 Swollen legs may be a sign of heart failure, kidney failure, or liver failure.
 In these conditions, there is too much fluid in the body.

-Certain medications may also cause your legs to swell:
+Certain medicines may also cause your legs to swell.
+Some of these are:

-Never stop taking any medicines you think may be causing swelling without first talking to your doctor.
+Never stop taking any medicines you think may be causing swelling without first talking to your health care provider.

 Call 911 if:

-Your doctor will take a medical history and do a thorough physical examination, paying special attention to your heart, lungs, abdomen, lymph nodes, legs, and feet.
+Your provider will take a medical history and do a thorough physical examination, paying special attention to your heart, lungs, abdomen, lymph nodes, legs, and feet.

-The treatment will be aimed at the cause of the swelling.
-Diuretics may be prescribed to reduce the swelling, but they can have side effects.
-Home treatment for benign causes of leg swelling should be tried before drug therapy.
+Your treatment will focus on the cause of the swelling.
+Your provider may prescribe diuretics to reduce the swelling, but these can have side effects.
+Home treatment for leg swelling that is not related to a serious medical condition should be tried before drug therapy.